woliveira1728/digital-twin/README.md

 To run this project, you need the following software installed:

-- Docker
+- Docker Engine (version 28.4.0 or higher)
-- Docker Compose
+- Docker Compose (version v2.39.4 or higher)

 ### 4. Installation and Execution